Council District Four Midterm Vacancy

 Selection Process

-How is the new Council Member selected?
+How was the new Council Member selected?

 Key Dates